CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab 15: App Masking -New- Optional.md

      ![ws name.](media/lb52.png)

-27. Within the sesion desktop , go to Start and search for **PowerShell (1)** and double click on **Windows Powershell ISE (2)** to open the application.
+27. Within the session desktop, go to Start and search for **PowerShell (1)** and double click on **Windows Powershell ISE (2)** to open the application.
 Here you will not be able to open the app due to the hiding rule applied to your session desktop through JumpVM.

      ![](../Azure-Virtual-Desktop-v3/media/powershell.png)